 The FATF provides some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
-The following countries had their progress reviewed by the FATF since October 2024: Bulgaria; Burkina Faso, Cameroon, Croatia, Democratic Republic of Congo, Kenya, Mali, Mozambique, Namibia; Nigeria, Philippines, South Africa, South Sudan, Tanzania, Venezuela, and Vietnam.
+The following countries had their progress reviewed by the FATF since February 2025: Angola, Bulgaria; Burkina Faso, Cameroon, Côte d'Ivoire, Croatia, Democratic Republic of the Congo, Haiti, Kenya, Mali, Monaco, Mozambique, Namibia; Nigeria, South Africa, South Sudan, Tanzania, Venezuela, and Vietnam.
 For these countries, updated statements are provided below.
-Algeria, Angola, Côte d'Ivoire, Haiti, Lebanon, Monaco, Syria and Yemen chose to defer reporting; thus, the statements issued previously for those jurisdictions are included below, but it may not necessarily reflect the most recent status of the jurisdictions' AML/CFT regimes.
-Following review, the FATF now also identifies Lao PDR and Nepal.
+Algeria, Lao PDR, Lebanon, Nepal, Syria and Yemen chose to defer reporting; thus, the statements issued previously for those jurisdictions are included below, but it may not necessarily reflect the most recent status of the jurisdictions' AML/CFT regimes.
+Following review, the FATF now also identifies Bolivia and the Virgin Islands (UK).